 These criteria represent the specific application of fundamental principles that define credit risk and ratings opinions.
-Their use is determined by issuer- or issue-specific attributes as well as Standard & Poor's Ratings Services' assessment of the credit and, if applicable, structural risks for a given issuer or issue rating.
+Their use is determined by issuer- or issue-specific attributes as well as Taiwan Ratings' or S&P Global Ratings' assessment of the credit and, if applicable, structural risks for a given issuer or issue rating.
 Methodology and assumptions may change from time to time as a result of market and economic conditions, issuer- or issue-specific factors, or new empirical evidence that would affect our credit judgment.